Kryukov-max/Kryukov-max/README.md

 - 👋 Hi, I’m Alexandr Kryukov.
 Only a faceted glass is more multifaceted than me):
-Frontend developer, engineer, personal trainer and a Kinesiologist, book co-author "Диабет СД1 и силовые тренировки. Практическое пособие."
-ISBN 978-5-600-02618-6
+Frontend developer, engineer, personal trainer and a Kinesiologist.

 - 👀 SUMMARY:
 Result-oriented, and I like a process codding.